Privacy Notice for California Residents

 CDS may use or disclose the personal information it collects as follows:

 • If a user of the Site chooses to send CDS a message via the Site regarding CDS’ services or products, CDS will use the personal information supplied to respond to the message.
-Similarly, if a user of the Site seeks to download information contained in the Site (e.g., a whitepaper), CDS will use the personal information supplied to fulfill the request.
+Similarly, if a user of the Site seeks to download information contained in the

 • CDS may disclose personal information as required by law, regulation or the rules of practice of a governmental or quasi-governmental body.
 CDS may also disclose personal information to law enforcement officials in response to a lawful request.
-Though we do not currently anticipate a change in our ownership, in the event of a sale of the company or a significant portion of its assets, CDS may disclose or transfer personal information to a purchasing party.
+Though we do not currently anticipate a change in our ownership, in the event of the sale of the company or a significant portion of its assets, CDS may disclose or transfer personal information to a purchasing party.

 • CDS may, with user consent, use “cookies” (i.e., small files that reside on the user’s computer or other digital device), to tailor its marketing efforts based on the portions of the Site the user visits.